tuist/tuist/projects/docs/docs/building-at-scale/caching.md

 )
 ```

-Additionally, you can specify a device and os in a caching profile:
+Additionally, you can specify a device and OS in a caching profile:

 ```swift
 let config = Config(